Serendipity (BTS song): Composition

 Musically, the song has been described as sensual and soothing, with hints of delicate electronic-tinged R&B in it.
 The genre was termed Alternative R&B by Billboard, with the intro version running 2:20 and the full version being 4:36.
 It is in the key of A♭ major and is eighty-seven beats per minute.
 With gender neutral lyrics it talked about following your dreams, love, identity, and purpose.

 Reception

 "Serendipity" received critical acclaim, with IZM stating "'Serendipity' has a dreamlike quality to it, unraveling the joy, conviction, and curiosity of love".
 Chester Chin from star2 stated the song was a "soft and sensual ballad [and] an exquisite display of the group's maturity".
 The intro version of the song sold 114,128 digital copies in South Korea, with the full length version peaking at number twenty-nine for digital sales in the United States and selling more than 10,000 copies.
 In Canada, the full length version was the thirty-ninth best selling song upon release and was the eighth best seller worldwide.

 Credits and personnel

-The song's credits are adapted from the CD liner notes of Love Yourself: Answer.
+Adapted from the liner notes of Love Yourself: Answer.